Welcome to Part 4 of our WordPress Web Traffic Blueprint article series, where we explain how to automate traffic to your site using WordPress.

 You can do all of this using inexpensive WordPress plugins.
 Once these plugins are installed and configured on your site, just direct your visitors to the appropriate sections (e.g. your store, subscription forms, membership area, etc.)

-Simple … first, set up your site as described in Part Two.
-Then, expertly configure it as described in Part 3.
-Once all of this is in place, you then connect all of the dots with plugins.
+Simple … first, set up your WordPress website or blog as explained in Part 2.
+Then, get everything configured as explained in Part Three.
+Once all of this is in place, you can then automate the content distribution with plugins.

 The video below shows you how everything works once your WordPress site has been expertly configured …

-WordPress Web Traffic System – Traffic Generation Plugins
+WordPress Web Traffic Blueprint – Traffic Generation Plugins

-Let’s take a look now at some examples of plugins that can help:
+Let’s take a brief look at a number of WordPress plugins that can help:

-- Syndicate content to other online properties via RSS feeds
+- Syndicate content via RSS to other online properties

 Jetpack

-You can get your posts automatically distributed to sites like Twitter, Tumblr, Facebook, LinkedIn, Google+ and more as soon as you publish your content using a plugin like JetPack.
+You can get your posts automatically distributed to sites like Twitter, Facebook, Tumblr, LinkedIn, Google+ and more as soon as you publish new content using a WordPress plugin like JetPack.

 Download URL: https://jetpack.com/

-After Jetpack has been installed, you will need to connect the plugin to the WordPress.com account set up in Part 3 …
+After Jetpack has been installed, you will need to connect the plugin to the WordPress.com account you set up in Part Three …

 (Connect Jetpack to your WordPress.com account)